Well, that day has finally arrived when it is now time to retire and focus on family issues, rather than pharmacy issues.

 I was definitely the first management consultant to the pharmacy profession.

-By early 1980 I had reached a “burnout” situation because of the nature and stress of the work.
+By early 1980 I had reached a “burnout” situation because of the nature and stress of the work, it is a shame I did not know what you can learn today form the premium jack strain review by fresh bros which explain how it can help handling stress.

 So I “retired” back into community pharmacy in the Blue Mountains once more and then again on to the mid-north coast of NSW.